 This Jataka tale illustrates the perfection of character of wisdom (panna).

-Indra wanted the gods to know that a future perfect Buddha had been sent to Earth, so on the day the Bodhisatta was born he placed a medicinal herb in his hand while he was still in the womb.
-The Bodhisatta’s delivery caused his mother no pain, he came out as easily as water from a sacred pot, and he told her to give the medicine to anyone afflicted with sickness of any kind.
-She ground it into a powder and just a dash applied to the forehead cured his father’s headache, which had persisted for seven years.
-Word spread and all who were sick came to the Bodhisatta’s house for some medicine, and their diseases were cured.
+Indra, king of the gods, wanted everyone on earth and in the heavens to know that a future perfect Buddha had been born, so on that day he placed a medicinal herb in the Bodhisatta’s hand while he was still in the womb.
+The Bodhisatta’s delivery caused his mother no pain (he came out as easily as water from a sacred pot) and he told her to give the medicine to people afflicted with ailments of any kind.
+She ground it into a powder, and just a dash applied to his father’s forehead cured a headache that had persisted for seven years.
+Word spread, and all who were sick came to the Bodhisatta’s house for some medicine, and it cured their diseases.

 After eating, the man put the wife on his shoulders and walked into the stream, crouching down low to make it appear very deep.
-When he reached the middle of the stream he told the woman she should leave her husband and go off with him; he wasn’t deformed and would take good care of her.
-She was immediately infatuated and agreed, so once they got to the other bank they left the stunned Black Ball behind.
+When he reached the middle of the stream, he told the woman she should leave her husband and go off with him; he wasn’t deformed and would take good care of her.
+She was immediately infatuated and agreed, so once they got to the other bank, they left the stunned Black Ball behind.
 Enraged by their betrayal, he made a desperate leap and discovered how shallow the stream was.
 He chased after the other man and they started to fight about whose wife she really was.
 The Bodhisatta got each of them alone and asked all three to tell him the others’ names.
 The local man and the woman did not know each other’s names, and by this method the Bodhisatta knew who the woman belonged to.
 The local man confessed.

 The Bodhisatta recognized Indra right away by his fearlessness and unblinking eyes, but he went through with the trial anyway.
-He got a driver for the chariot and told the two claimants to grab the back and run with the chariot for as long as they could.
+He got another driver for the chariot and told the two claimants to grab the back and run with it for as long as they could.
 The owner could only keep up for a short time before letting go, but Indra ran with the chariot the whole way out and back.
-The Bodhisatta pointed out to the audience that he didn’t sweat or pant while running, so it was Indra, not a human, and the other man was the real owner.
+The Bodhisatta pointed out to the audience that he didn’t sweat or pant while running, so it was Indra, not a human, and the other man was the actual owner.
 Indra confessed and explained his goal.
 The Bodhisatta told him not to do this kind of thing again.

 - A short piece of wood was cut out of an acacia tree, carved perfectly round, and sent to the Bodhisatta with the demand to identify which was the root end.
-Knowing a tree’s roots are heavier than its top, he floated it in water and the end that sank first was the root end.
+Knowing a tree’s roots are heavier than its top, he floated it in water and said the end that sank first was the root end.